qppd/Pill-Dispenser-V3/docs/HARDWARE_SETUP.md

 - Screwdrivers (Phillips and flathead)
 - Heat shrink tubing
 - Breadboard or prototyping board
-- MicroSD card writer (for Raspberry Pi)
+- Computer for programming

 ### Safety Considerations
 - Always disconnect power before making connections
 - Use appropriate voltage levels (3.3V for ESP32 GPIO)
 - Ensure proper grounding of all components
 - Use surge protection for power supplies
-- Handle Raspberry Pi with ESD protection
+- Handle components with ESD protection

 ## Component Overview